torrobinson/datatables-contextual-actions/README.md

 ## 👉[View Example](https://torrobinson.github.io/datatables-contextual-actions/docs/)👈

 A DataTables JS extension for adding contextual options to one or many selected rows.
+Ideal if you want synchronized buttons and context-menu actions defined in a single place.

 ![Context Menu][contextmenu]